Kjaerandsen/golang-transaction-processor/README.md

 It also has some helper functions:
 generateFileHash:
-Reads the file line by line and creates a hash of all the float values.
+Reads the file line by line and creates a hash of all the values (as integers).
 This is used for unit testing.
 readFileAndSumLines:
 Reads the file line by line and sums the float values of each line.
 This is used for the compare function internals and sum.
+readFromFile:
+Reads the contents of the file, removes the end of line characters and ".", and returns the contents as an integer array.
+writeToFile:
+Takes an integer array and writes it to file as floats (adds "." to the third last character)
 lineCounter:
 Reads the file and returns the amount of lines in the file.
 This is used in the generateFees and earnings functions.